Rajko Lekić: Club

 In 2008, he returned to Silkeborg IF on loan and quickly recaptured his scoring form tallying 15 goals in 15 appearances.
 As a result, Silkeborg IF purchased his contract and he remained at the club on a permanent basis.
 During this second spell with Silkeborg IF Lekić appeared in 76 league matches and scored 37 goals.
 During his two stints with Silkeborg IF Lekić appeared in 121 official matches and scored 76 goals.

+Major League Soccer

-Lekić signed with New England Revolution on 8 April 2011, contract terms were not disclosed.
+Lekić signed with New England Revolution on 8 April 2011. contract terms were not disclosed.
+He made his Revolution debut on April 17 in a 1-0 loss to the Houston Dynamo, and scored his first goal on 23 April, in a 3-2 win over Sporting Kansas City.
 He made his first start for the New England Revolution on 17 April 2011 in a game against the Houston Dynamo.
+In 23 games, Lekic registered six goals and one assist, second in scoring to Shalrie Joseph.
 After the season, he could not agree terms with New England and instead signed with Lyngby Boldklub of the Danish Superliga on 31 January 2012.

+Later career

 On 10 August 2012, Lekic was released from Lyngby BK.

 International

 Lekić was born in Denmark and is of Montenegrin descent.
 He made his debut for the Danish national team against Austria in which he came on as a 61st-minute substitute for Nicklas Bendtner.